anschwa/savetheyak/README.markdown

 <cite>- Jeremy H. Brown</cite>

-[SaveTheYak][SaveTheYak] is a website with guides that will reduce the time you spend yak shaving.
+Save The Yak is a website with guides that will reduce the time you spend yak shaving.

 ## Contribute content